MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-2/index.md

 - Pick a simple object and design it using vector drawing software such as InkScape, Illustrator or Boxy SVG.
 The object could be something as simple as a nail, a hinge or a bolt or anything related to your final project.
 It could be a logo of a product that you are about to prototype.
 - Use a raster graphics software of your choice, such as Gimp, Photoshop or Photopea, to edit, crop, resize and optimize an image of your choice.
 - Explore a few 3D modelling tools (e.g. Blender, FreeCAD (Onsdel ES), SolveSpace, Fusion 360, Solidworks, Rhino) and pick one to make something for your final project.
-- Create page containing the assignment documentation on your website.
+- Create a page containing the assignment documentation on your website.
 - Document your process with screenshots and descriptions.
 - Submit a link to that page here.

-## 2D Modelling
+## 2D Modeling

 ### Vector - Inkscape